 I don't know why that's so funny.

-Remind me what state you're reminding me.
+Remind me what state you're remind me.

 That's not something you want to do.

-I have the clothes.
+I love the clothes.

 I'm going to wear the clothes.